davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now we have a problem.
 With the leader gone, so is the variable.
 All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader isn’t going to respond now that it’s offline.
 Our variable has vanished along with the leader; and since it only took one fault (the leader crashing) to do it, we have to accept our variable is not fault tolerant.

-That’s fine, this was the plan all along: now that we have a basic sketch of a design, we just need to figure out how to fix it into something fault tolerant.
-How hard can it be?
+That’s fine though, this was the plan all along: now that we have a basic sketch of a design, we just need to figure out how to fix it into something fault tolerant.
+Let’s give it a shot.

 ## Broadcast Replication

-Our current design doesn’t work because there is no safe quarter for our variable: no matter what node we put the variable on, it's possible we could lose that node, and the variable with it.
+The single-leader design didn’t work because there is no safe quarter for our variable: no matter what node we put the variable on, it's possible we could lose that node, and the variable with it.
 The only way to definitely survive one node crash is to have at least two copies of the variable on different nodes.
-If any one node crashes, we’ll definitely have one more backup copy we can switch over to.
+That way, if any one node crashes,  no matter which node, we’ll still have one live backup copy we can switch over to.
 But what if two nodes crash?
 Or three?

 Heck, to be maximally safe, let's just put a copy of the variable on every node: